Luke 1: Prologue (1:1–4)

-Luke clearly states there are other accounts about Jesus circulating and he is aware of them.
-Lutheran biblical commentator Johann Albrecht Bengel thinks that Mark is among those Luke has in mind, but not Matthew or John.
+The writer clearly states there are other accounts about Jesus circulating and he is aware of them.
+Protestant theologian Heinrich August Wilhelm Meyer and Lutheran biblical commentator Johann Albrecht Bengel think that Mark is among those Luke has in mind, but Bengel suggests that Matthew and John were not.
 Luke also states he is not himself an eyewitness but belongs to another generation that received its information from "eyewitnesses" to these events in a previous generation.
-Some argue Luke thus states that he is getting his information from the disciples and Apostles, which the tradition about Luke being a follower of Paul accords with.
-Luke, however, does not say explicitly that he knew or interviewed Jesus' disciples, at least in the Gospel, and so some think "handed down to us" means the traditions and other documents about Jesus that came from witnesses of the previous generation, which Luke carefully researched, not necessarily from someone Luke actually knew.
+Some argue Luke refers to two groups: eyewitnesses and ministers, but most support descriptions for a singular group.
+According to Brown the author conveys that he searched things carefully and reordered them logically.
+Luke seeks to assure Theophilus in his theological instruction rather than reporting objectively, though his work is rooted in traditions from the eyewitnesses and ministers.
 Some sections of Acts, however, have the author relating events with the author and Paul together.